pyca/cryptography/docs/development/test-vectors.rst

 * ``crl_inval_cert_issuer_entry_ext.pem`` - Contains a CRL with one revocation
   which has one entry extension for certificate issuer with an empty value.
 * ``crl_empty.pem`` - Contains a CRL with no revoked certificates.
+* ``crl_empty_no_sequence.der`` - Contains a CRL with no revoked certificates and the optional ASN.1 sequence for revoked certificates is omitted.
 * ``crl_ian_aia_aki.pem`` - Contains a CRL with ``IssuerAlternativeName``,
   ``AuthorityInformationAccess``, ``AuthorityKeyIdentifier`` and ``CRLNumber`` extensions.